Taylor Health Science Bldg.

 |COMM 1020||Public Speaking||3|

-Medical radiographers or radiologic technologists work in healthcare facilities, with 61% employed in hospitals, 21% working in physicians’ offices, 9% employed in medical and diagnostic laboratories, and the other 5% in outpatient care and federal government jobs.
+Medical radiographers or radiologic technologists work in healthcare facilities, with 59% employed in hospitals, 21% working in physicians’ offices, 8% employed in medical and diagnostic laboratories, and the other 4% in outpatient care and federal government jobs.
+MRI technicians also work in healthcare facilities, with 59% employed by hospitals, 20% by medical and diagnostic laboratories, and 14% by offices of physicians.

-Employment of radiologic technologists is expected to grow by 28% between 2010 and 2020, which is significantly faster than the average for all occupations.
+Employment of radiologic technologists is expected to grow by 9% between 2014 and 2024, and employment of MRI Technicians is expected to grow 10% over the same decade.

 RADT 1010.
 Intro to Radiography.
 2 Hours.